 - “Lick and stick” prescription rebate fraud and “marketing the spread” prescription fraud, both of which involve lying to the government about the true wholesale price of prescription drugs

-- Performing inappropriate or unnecessary medical procedures in order to increase Medicare
+- Performing inappropriate or unnecessary medical procedures to increase Medicare

-- Submitting multiple billing codes instead of one billing code for a drug panel test in order to increase remuneration (“unbundling”)
+- Submitting multiple billing codes instead of one billing code for a drug panel test to increase remuneration (“unbundling”)

 - Billing more for a panel of tests when a single test was asked for (“bundling”)